inspec/inspec-k8s/docs-chef-io/content/k8s_deployment.md

 ## Examples

-### Deployment for default namespace must exist and test its properties
+Deployment for default namespace must exist and test its properties:

 ```ruby
 describe k8s_deployment(name: 'NEW-DEPLOYMENT') do